ntb-hackthon/hackthon-demo/README.md

 - [Contract Here](https://mumbai.polygonscan.com/address/0xe32c9dc41ae44e2f8793395bf95793507ae4d83b#internaltx)
 - [Discord channel](https://discord.gg/wwPesFUYXv)

-1. Buy ticket with any payment bigger than 0.05 matic.
+1. Buy ticket with any payment getter than 0.05 matic.
 2. 10 percentage of the payment will be send to one of the ticket owner.
 3. The lucky owner is picked by random (by use the Chainlink VRF).
 4. The early you buy the ticket, the luckier you will be!!